 - Studies have not shown any difference in occurrence rates of AMS, HACE or HAPE between normal subjects and those with type 1 diabetes at altitudes ranging from 1,700 to 5,800 metres.

-- Those with pre-existing diabetic retinopathy may be at higher risk for high-altitude retinal haemorrhage (HARH) and/or disease progression, and it is recommended that such individuals have a dilated pupil ophthalmological examination and/or fluorescein angiogram before considering any trip involving exposure to high altitude.
+- Those with pre-existing diabetic retinopathy may be at higher risk for high-altitude retinal haemorrhage (HARH) and/or disease progression and it is recommended that such individuals have a dilated pupil ophthalmological examination and/or fluorescein angiogram before considering any trip involving exposure to high altitude.

 - Both overestimation and underestimation of glycaemia and of standard glucose control solutions have been demonstrated at altitude.
+Glucometers may not function properly either due to cold or altitude and travellers with diabetes should be aware of this potential and alert to symptoms.

 - Prolonged travel at high altitude is associated with significant anorexia and loss of body weight.
 Insulin injections should be carefully timed and titrated to ensure that they match actual nutrient ingestion.